milvus-io/milvus/CONTRIBUTING.md

 - Participate in [PR review](CODE_REVIEW.md) process.
 - Instruct newcomers in the community to complete the PR process.

-If you want to become a contributor of Milvus, send us your pull requests!
+If you want to become a contributor of Milvus, submit your pull requests!
 For those just getting started, see [GitHub workflow](#github-workflow) below.

 All submissions will be reviewed as quickly as possible.
 There will be a reviewer to review the codes, and an approver to review everything aside the codes, see [code review](CODE_REVIEW.md) for details.